selsamman/redux-capi/docs/intro.md

 * API implementation is completely isolated from the React component structure
 * API implementation can be reused across multiple components
 * API and components can be tested independently
+* API spec can be validated to catch common errors
-* Same pattern used in both function-based and class-based components
+* Same usage pattern for both function-based and class-based components

 ### Create an API spec
 An API spec is a JSON structure for defining redactions (self-reducing actions), selectors and thunks.